How to Unblock a Shower Drain Without Chemicals

 Step 1: Set the Vacuum

-The vacuum should be set on "liquids" and "wet" mode.
+The vacuum should be set into "liquids" and "wet" mode.

-Step 3: Attach Hose to Drain
+Step 3: Connect Hose to Drain

-Attach the hose onto your drain, making an airtight seal.
+Connect the hose to your drain, making an airtight seal.

 Step 4: Turn on Vacuum